translate/translate/docs/commands/pofilter_tests.rst

 Checks whether :doc:`guide/translation/accelerators` are consistent between the two strings.

-Make sure you use the ``--mozilla``, ``--kde``, etc options so that pofilter knows which type of accelerator it is looking for.
+Make sure you use the :opt:`--mozilla`, :opt:`--kde`, etc options so that pofilter knows which type of accelerator it is looking for.
 The test will pick up accelerators that are missing and ones that shouldn't be there.

 .. _pofilter_tests#acronyms: